 Does intermittent fasting work?

-They also found that intermittent fasting has other health benefits, including reducing inflammation, lowering blood pressure, lowering heart rate, lowering cholesterol, and reducing insulin resistance.
+They also found that intermittent fasting has other health benefits, including reducing inflammation, lowering blood pressure, lowering heart rate, lowering cholesterol and reducing insulin resistance.
 This unique approach may even help prevent the development of Type 2 diabetes.
 Followers of the diet also believe that intermittent fasting can prolong your life and prevent Alzheimer disease.

 Is intermittent fasting for you?

-Wondering what you might eat?
-A sample 500-calorie menu from The Fasting Diet is steel-cut oatmeal with Â½ cup blueberries for breakfast, and then chicken stir-fry made with 5 ounces of chicken and some vegetables, along with a tangerine for dinner.
+The appeal of being able to lose weight and decrease (and maybe even discontinue) some or all of your diabetes medication is certainly strong.
+But what DO you eat on an intermittent fasting plan?
+A sample 500-calorie menu from The Fasting Diet is steel-cut oatmeal with 1/2 cup of blueberries for breakfast, and then chicken stir-fry made with 5 ounces of chicken and some vegetables, along with a tangerine for dinner.
 That’s it.
 Would that hold you?

 Well, that depends.
 If you take insulin or sulfonylurea drugs to control your blood glucose, intermittent fasting can considerably raise the risk of low blood glucose unless you make appropriate adjustments.
-This way of eating is not suitable for:
+Intermittent fasting is not suitable for: